citp/privacy-policy-historical/e/es/ess/essexapartmenthomes.com.md

  **HOW WE RESPOND TO “DO NOT TRACK” SIGNALS**

 Our systems do not respond to browser “Do Not Track” signals, but several of our business partners who utilize cookies, Web Beacons, or other tracking technologies on the Web Site may enable you to opt out of certain of their cookies, Web Beacons, and other tracking technologies and the tailoring of advertisements to your interests.
-To learn more about cookies, Web Beacons, and other tracking technologies or to opt-out of advertising using these technologies, you can visit [www.networkadvertising.org](http://www.networkadvertising.org/) or [www.aboutads.info/choices/. ](http://www.aboutads.info/choices/.%C2%A0) We also provide you with additional tools to opt out of certain communications from us.
+To learn more about cookies, Web Beacons, and other tracking technologies or to opt-out of advertising using these technologies, you can visit  or  We also provide you with additional tools to opt out of certain communications from us.
 You can learn about this in the “Your Choices” section of this Privacy Policy.

+ **AMAZON UNIVERSAL LOCKER, PARCEL PENDING, LLC OR OTHER PARCEL LOCKER PROVDER**

+Essex has partnered with Amazon and Parcel Pending to install Parcel Lockers in some of Essex’s apartment communities.
+These universal lockers allow for deliveries and returns of packages from and to Amazon and other third parties in a dedicated storage unit.
+Essex may share the names, addresses, and email addresses of residents in those apartment communities with Amazon Universal Lockers, Parcel Pending or other parcel locker vendors to facilitate the registration process for the universal locker.
+You will be contacted to register for the universal locker when you first receive a package.
+We encourage you to read Amazon’s Privacy Notice and Conditions of Use and Parcel Pending’s FAQs and Privacy Policy prior to registering.

  **FACEBOOK CONNECT OR OTHER OPENID PROVIDER**